-At the completion of the study, retention samples allowing for 5 separate full characterisation assays to be performed will be retained at the Study Site.
-Any additional unused MB02 and Avastin® will be returned to the Sponsor or disposed of by the Study Site, per the Sponsor's written instructions.
+At the completion of the study, retention samples allowing for 5 separate full characterisation assays to be performed will be retained at the Study Site, as per regulatory requirements.
+Any additional unused MB02-DM, MB02-SP and US Avastin® will be returned to the Sponsor or disposed of by the Study Site, per the Sponsor's written instructions.